 22. St Helena, South Africa

 St Helena is a British Overseas Territory located in an extremely remote part of the South Atlantic Ocean, just off the coast of South Africa.
-The last exile of Napoleon, the island is as isolated as its remote position would suggest but for nature lovers, it is a magical island which once visited will be forever imprinted in your memories.
+The last exile of Napoleon, the island is as isolated as its remote position would suggest but for nature lovers, it is a magical island that, once visited, will be forever imprinted in your memories.

 23. Príncipe Island, Guinea

-This island which lies off the coast of West Africa in the Gulf of Guinea is amongst the least visited countries in the world with just under 13,000 tourists per year.
-With very minimal roads and lush green interiors, a trip to the island is reminiscent of scenes out of Jurassic Park.
-There is also an abundance of wildlife, which has led to the island being called the African Galapagos.
+This island lies off the coast of West Africa in the Gulf of Guinea and is amongst the least visited countries in the world with just under 13,000 tourists per year.
+With minimal roads and an abundance of lush green foliage, a trip to the island is reminiscent of scenes out of Jurassic Park.
+There is also a wide variety of wildlife, which has led to the island being called the African Galapagos.

 Areas of ASIA are becoming increasingly sought-after as yacht charter destinations, with countries such as Thailand growing in popularity with the superyacht set.
 However, there are still a large number of places yet to be infiltrated by mass tourism, making Asia home to some of the best secret luxury escapes.

 24. Raja Ampat Islands, Indonesia

-Home to the richest marine biodiversity on earth, these islands are heaven on earth for divers who come to explore the seas teaming with a huge variety of wildlife.
+Home to the richest marine biodiversity on earth, these islands are heaven on earth for divers who come to explore the seas teeming with a huge variety of wildlife.
 Look out for whale sharks, manta rays, and the endangered Pacific Leatherback turtle while enjoying your luxury adventure holiday.

 25. Pak Ou Caves, Laos